OpenBB-finance/OpenBB/website/content/terminal/usage/askobb-feature.md

 sidebar_position: 5
 description: This documentation page presents the innovative use of language learning machines (LLMs), in particular, the LlamaIndex in transforming natural language queries into commands in OpenBB Terminal.
-The page further explains the intrinsics, solution process, and includes tutorial videos on how to leverage this technology for efficient data retrieval.
 keywords:
 - AskOBB
 - natural language query
 - LLMs
 - LlamaIndex
 - BloombergGPT
-- financial technology
-- command classification
-- terminal commands
-- asset classes
-- cryptocurrency
-- equity
-- CLI help argument
-- Vector Index
-- OpenAI embeddings API
-- embedding
-- GPT-3.5-turbo model
-- vector
 ---

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';